-Think of files or documents such as contracts, plans, patents, or all the IT related information such as FTP credentials, database information, email settings, Wifi passwords, software licenses, API keys, etc… and last but not least, think of specific use cases such as accountants all the confidential data they gather about their clients.
+Think of files or documents such as contracts, plans, patents, or all the IT-related information such as FTP credentials, database information, email settings, Wifi passwords, software licenses, API keys, etc… last but not least, think of specific use cases such as accountants all the confidential data they gather about their clients.

 Let’s take a look at Dashlane first.

 Dashlane really is a strong solution when it comes to securing and retrieving online passwords.
 If you want to store files, you can also do that in Dashlane.
 But as soon as you want to secure anything else then online passwords or files, Dashlane currently still has nothing else to offer than what they call secure notes.

 Secure notes are just, well, like a big white sheet of paper where you can just write down any kind of information that you deem confidential and that you’d want to secure with Dashlane.
 And that’s a fine solution when you work as an individual and don’t need to share your data with anyone.

 But the problem with secure notes arises when tens or hundreds of users within an organization are using them.
 Every user will use them as they seem fit and write down data just the way they want.
 There’s no structure, no pattern, and no rules forcing people to write things down all in the same way.

 On the first line of a secure note, User 1 will start with the server url.
 User 2 will prefer seeing his username and password on the first two lines.
 And User 3 maybe feels like he’ll remember everything from the top of his head and only needs to write down the password.

 I’m sure you get our point: chaos.
 This way of work makes it totally impossible for organizations to commonly share this kind of information unless they first go through the cumbersome process of establishing company rules as to how secure notes should be used or not.

 Now let’s see how Hypervault addresses the same need to store more than just online passwords.